gracelang/language/standard.md

 ------

-The *random* module object can be imported using `import "random" as rand`, for any identifier of your choice `rand`.
+The *random* module object can be imported using `import "random" as rand`, for any identifier of your choice, e.g. `rand`.
 The object `rand` responds to the following methods.

 ```